What is pre-auction bidding?

 Last Chance to Bid (also referred to as Post-Auction “Still Available” properties) are properties that did not sell during the pre-auction or online auction sale dates.
 The Seller may give additional time for bids to be submitted.

-I placed a bid in the online auction for a specific property and noticed a pop-up that stated “Bid Placed by Seller’.
+I placed a bid in the online auction for a specific property and noticed a pop-up that stated "Placed on behalf of Seller."
 What does that mean?

 Sellers reserve the right to bid on their properties up to the reserve amount, as long as it is fully disclosed at the time the bid is placed.
-When a buyer registers to bid on a property on the ServiceLink Auction, website, they must check a box that says “I agree” to the terms and conditions of the sale.
+When a buyer registers to bid on a property on the ServiceLink Auction website, they must check a box that says “I agree” to the terms and conditions of the sale.
 In the terms and conditions for the sale of the property in question, the following verbiage is included:

 “If a property is being sold at auction with a reserve price, Bidder understands that the reserve price must be met in order for the property to be sold.
 The seller of the property may instruct the Auctioneer to place bids on any property up to the amount of the reserve price.
 If Bidder is the high bidder but the reserve price is not met, the property has not been sold to the bidder.”.

-Additionally, during the auction, if a bid is placed by the seller, the words “Bid Placed by Seller” appear in red text next to the bid, so anyone actively bidding or watching the bids on a specific property will know if the seller is bidding.
+Additionally, during the auction, if a bid is placed on behalf of the Seller, the words “Placed on behalf of Seller” appear next to the bid, so anyone actively bidding or watching the bids on a specific property will know if the seller is bidding.